Raykosan/ComfyUI_RaykoStudio/README.md

 Toggle 🔒 to lock/unlock aspect ratio
 Select preset ratios or snap to position
 Set Output Resolution (optional): Leave at 0 for auto, or specify target W×H
-Select the colors for the mask and background, and you will use the mask_image output.
+Select colors for the mask and background if you will be using the result of the mask_image function
 Click ✔️ ACCEPT to continue generation with your mask

 ### ↔️ Inputs and Outputs: